rdsea/object_classification_v2/README.md

 ./run_server.sh
 ```

-## Usage

-The primary way to interact with the system is through the API exposed by the gateway service.
-The API endpoints and their usage are documented in the respective service directories.

 ## Deployment

 The `deployment` directory contains scripts and configuration files for deploying the system to both cloud and edge environments.
 See the README files in those directories for more information.